 Workers’ compensation is a form of insurance designed to protect both workers and employers in the event of on-the-job injuries.
 It provides compensation for lost wages, medical bills and other costs of work-related injuries in return for an employee relinquishing their right to sue.
 It is also referred to as workmen’s compensation, workman’s comp or workers’ comp.

 Although workers’ compensation prevents lawsuits against employers, employees may still be able to file third-party claims against product manufacturers, vendors or others who contributed to their injury.
-If you or a loved one is injured at work because of a faulty product or the actions of an individual who does not work for the same employer, you should talk to a work injury lawyer right away.
+If you or a loved one is injured at work because of a faulty product or the actions of an individual who does not work for the same employer, you should talk to one of our work injury lawyers right away.

 Workers’ Compensation Goals